 Course selection has taken place with the students.
 We worked with students to help them choose a balanced timetable.
 This was completed on a paper copy and was sent home to be discussed and signed by the students’ guardians.
 We will use the students’ completed paper selections to finalize the timetable.
 Please be advised that there may be some minor changes made.
 If this is the case, students will be informed and will have input on the final decision.
-We hope to have all finalized schedules.
+We have now delivered all finalized schedules.
 If you have any questions or concerns, please contact Heather Quamme at email@example.com.

 The final stage of the new curriculum (gr.11 & 12) is being implemented next year.
 In case you missed the parent presentation, you can view the slides here.

 Information on the Graduation Program and courses offered at PSS can be found in our Pemberton Secondary School Course Handbook 2019-2020